-How to make the perfect cup of coffee at home
+How to brew and prepare the perfect cup at home

 Making good coffee is all about the ritual—putting in the time to do it right, bringing that first steaming cup to your lips and inhaling the rich aroma of a brew that's prepared just the way you like it.
 Whether you take it black or with steamed milk or require all-natural stevia sweetener and a splash of almond milk, there are plenty of ways to upgrade your experience.

 After all, why treat coffee as merely a tool to cure your sleepiness when you can follow the advice of experts for the ultimate coffee setup?
 And the upside of investing in quality home gear is that you end up saving all that coffee shop money.
 These pieces will practically pay for themselves in a few months.
 The key is to stick to your routine.
 Practice makes perfect.
 Leave the experimenting to the baristas ... but follow their tips below for the perfect cup.

 Ultimate HomeCoffee Setup

 $419 / $299.95 by Breville